 So here's our strategy.
 We'll gladly listen to, share, and discuss their tips and know-how.
 Then, after the fact, we can decide if said tips and goals align with what we envision for both our physical and mental space this summer.
 Plus, we can each decide whether or not their recommended lifestyle changes equate to something that will be healthy for us in the long run.

 Thus, when we heard David Kingsbury (ahem, the celebrity trainer to Jennifer Lawrence, Jessica Chastain, and the cast of Wolverine) was offering up his best, most successful tips for a faster, fat-burning metabolism, we were intrigued.
 Known and loved by celebrities for his super-fast results (with no crash dieting), he shared with Healthista his seven best steps for climbing your way to an incinerator-level metabolism with as minimal peripheral damage (aka misery) as possible.
-Keep scrolling for a glimpse into his celebrity-approved method.

 1. Up Your Protein Intake